davidjohnbarton/crawler-google-places/README.md

 ## Why?
 You can use official [Google Maps Places API](https://developers.google.com/places/web-service/search), it is better way for the most use cases.

-Unlike Google Maps Places API, you can get from crawler:
+Unlike Google Maps Places API you can get from crawler:

 - Popular place times histogram (There is no data for that in official API)
 - Place reviews (you can get up to 5 reviews from official API)